marcelo-kazalukian/dev-notes/nginx_php_laravel_windows.md

 To quit Nginx gracefully, use `nginx -s quit`.
 To reload the Nginx configuration file, use `nginx -s reload`.
 To reopen the Nginx log files, use `nginx -s reopen`.
+To check status tasklist /fi "imagename eq nginx.exe" (One of the processes is the master process and another is the worker process)
 ```
 Remember to run these commands from the directory where Nginx is installed.